 During a performance at the Metro Radio Arena in Newcastle upon Tyne, England on October 31, 2007, at the opening of Paradise by the Dashboard Light he suggested that the crowd of thousands should enjoy the performance as it was the last of his career.
 He attempted to sing the first line of the song, but instead said "Ladies and gentlemen, I love you, thank you for coming, but I can no longer continue."
 Removing the jacket he was wearing, he thanked the audience for 30 years, said "goodbye forever" and left the stage; the next two gigs in the tour, at the NEC and Manchester Evening News Arena were cancelled because of "acute laryngitis" and were rescheduled for late November.
 Indeed, the rest of his English and European tours were cancelled.

-In May 2009, Meat Loaf began work on the album Hang Cool Teddy Bear in the studio with Green Day's American Idiot album producer Rob Cavallo, working with such writers as Justin Hawkins, Rick Brantley, Tommy Henriksen and Jon Bon Jovi.
+In May 2009, Meat Loaf started his work on Hang Cool Teddy Bear, the next album, in the studio with Green Day's American Idiot album producer Rob Cavallo, working with such writers as Justin Hawkins, Rick Brantley, Tommy Henriksen and Jon Bon Jovi.
 The album arrived in 2010, followed by Hell in a Handbasket a year later.

 At the 2011 Australian Football League Grand Final, the pre-match entertainment was headlined by a 12-minute medley performed by Meat Loaf.
-The performance was panned as the worst in the 34-year history of AFL Grand Final pre-game entertainment.
-Meat Loaf responded by calling online critics "butt-smellers", and the AFL "jerks", saying "I will go out of my way to tell any artist, 'Do not play for them.'".
+The performance was called, "the worst in the 34-year history of AFL Grand Final pre-game entertainment!"
+Meat Loaf responded by calling online critics "butt-smellers", and the AFL "jerks", saying, "I will go out of my way to tell any artist, 'Do not play for them.'".